 US, South Korea begin computer-simulated drills amid North Korea tensions

-South Korean and U.S. forces began computer-simulated military exercises on Monday amid tensions over North Korea's missile and nuclear programmes, amid reports that Pyongyang has generated at least US$270 million since February despite U.N. sanctions.

-SEOUL: South Korean and U.S. forces began computer-simulated military exercises on Monday amid tensions over North Korea's missile and nuclear programmes, amid reports that Pyongyang has generated at least US$270 million since February despite U.N. sanctions.
+SEOUL: South Korean and US forces began computer-simulated military exercises on Monday (Aug 21) amid tensions over North Korea's missile and nuclear programmes, amid reports that Pyongyang has generated at least $270 million (SG$368 million) since February despite United Nations (UN) sanctions.

 South Korean President Moon Jae-in said the joint drills, called Ulchi Freedom Guardian, were purely defensive and did not aim to raise tensions on the peninsula.